OpenNebula/docs/source/installation_and_configuration/authentication/ldap.rst

 |                            | admins manually.                                |
 +----------------------------+-------------------------------------------------+

 To enable ``ldap`` authentication the described parameters should be configured.
-OpenNebula must be also configured to enable external authentication.
-Add this line in ``/etc/one/oned.conf``
+OpenNebula can be also configured to enable external LDAP authentication for all new users by adding this line in :ref:`/etc/one/oned.conf <oned_conf>`:

 .. code-block:: bash